Guitar Review

 Making a neck is a mountain that I am not up to climbing.
 LOL!
 So I find one from Warmoth.
 This one is a roasted maple neck with a pau ferro finger board.
 I spec it for a R3 Floyd Rose locking nut and stainless steel frets.

-To break it up a little, I send the body out to a shop to get the cavities routed by CNC.
+To break it up a little, I send the body out to a shop to get some cavities routed by CNC.

 The neck plate is also routed for a recess.
 Why?
 Looks like a fun thing to try.
 LOL!